marko-js/marko/packages/marko/docs/server-side-rendering.md

 ## UI Bootstrapping

-When a page is rendered on the server, additional code is added to the output HTML to allow the UI to instantly boot in the browser.
-This additional code allows UI components rendered on the server to be mounted in the browser automatically.
-For each _top-level_ UI component, Marko will serialize the component's data (including `input` and `state` and any properties added to the UI component instance) so that each top-level UI component can be re-rendered and mounted when the page loads in the browser.
-Only a "partial" re-render is done for each top-level UI component.
-That is, when doing the partial re-render in the browser, the DOM is not updated and no virtual DOM is actually produced.
+When a template renders on the server, code is added to its output HTML so its UI components automatically boot in the browser.

+For each _top-level_ UI component, Marko serializes that component’s data (its `input`, `state`, and any properties added to its component instance) so it can mount when the page loads in the browser.
+Only a “partial” re-render happens for each top-level UI component — the DOM is not updated and no virtual DOM is produced.

-Marko encodes required information into attributes of rendered HTML elements and it also generates `<script>` tags that will cause UI components to be mounted.
-The code inside the `<script>` simply registers UI components and when the Marko runtime finally loads, all of the registered UI components will then be mounted.
-This allows the Marko runtime to be loaded at anytime without causing JavaScript errors.
+Marko encodes its bootstrapping data into HTML attributes and generates `<script>` tags that will register UI components, for when the full Marko runtime loads and mounts all registered components.
+This lets the Marko runtime load anytime without errors.

-## Bootstrapping Components

-When a server-rendered page loads in the browser it's possible for marko to automatically detect UI components rendered on the server and create and mount them with the correct `state` and `input` in the browser.

 ### Bootstrapping: Lasso

-If you are using [Lasso.js](https://github.com/lasso-js/lasso) then the bootstrapping will happen automatically as long as the JavaScript bundles for your page are included via the `<lasso-body>` tag.
-A typical HTML page structure will be the following:
+If you are using [Lasso.js](https://github.com/lasso-js/lasso), then bootstrapping will be automatic as long as the JavaScript bundles for your page are included via `<lasso-body>`, like so:

 _routes/index/template.marko_